 View-Master DLX VR

-Mattel's second View-Master mobile VR headset will be the first to actually be sold in Apple stores.
+Mattel's second View-Master mobile VR headset was the first to actually be sold in Apple stores but is has since disappeared.
+But you can still pick it up from other places.
 The DLX VR has a redesigned smartphone mount to work with more sizes of iPhone, as well as Android, headphone support and upgraded lenses from the first attempt.

 The best bit?
 It's modelled on the iconic View-Master design with slightly more of a modern twist for this second edition.
 Coming soon.